DanielHarding1/Node_README/README.txt

    # How to Install the Project:

-   ddd
+   dd

    # The Use Cases of the Project:

-   d

-   # Licenses Used:
+   # Licenses Used:  // Corrected typo (change 'lisence' to 'license')

-   MIT

    # Authors of the Project: